swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/06-BambuDay2.md

 ### Downloading reference genome and annotations

 As mentioned in #Bambu-Day 1, the default mode to run ***Bambu*** is using a set of aligned reads (bam files), reference genome annotations (gtf file, TxDb object, or bambuAnnotation object), and reference genome sequence (fasta file or BSgenome).
-Here we use the ensembl Grch 38 genome sequence and annotation files, which we have downloaded and stored in the SG-NEx data open S3 bucket.
+Here we use the ensembl GRCh 38 genome sequence and annotation files, which we have downloaded and stored in the SG-NEx data open S3 bucket.

 ```bash
 # create work directory